google/gtest-parallel/README.md

 as such they have problem writing to hard-coded files, even if they are only used by that single test. `tmpfile()` and similar library functions are often your friends here.

+## Running Tests Within Test Cases Sequentially

+Sometimes tests within a single test case use globally-shared resources (hard-coded file paths, sockets, etc.) and cannot be run in parallel.
+Running such tests in parallel will either fail or be flaky (if they happen to not overlap during execution, they pass).
+So long as these resources are only shared within the same test case `gtest-parallel` can still provide some parallelism.

+For such binaries where test cases are independent, `gtest-parallel` provides `--serialize_test_cases` that runs tests within the same test case sequentially.
+While generally not providing as much speedup as fully parallel test execution, this permits such binaries to partially benefit from parallel execution.